A guide to Danish work culture

 An average work week

-An average work week in Denmark is at 37 hours, and the work is done between Monday until
+An average work week in Denmark is 37 hours, and the work is done from Monday to

-Most Danes appreciate a healthy work life balance, but some lines of industries are a bit old
+Most Danes appreciate a healthy work-life balance, but some lines of industry are a bit old

-school, like law they do expect people work hard and stay until you are done with your case.
+school, like law; they do expect people to work hard and stay until they are done with their case.

-There is the greatest probability that you are going to be in a workplace that wants their
+There is the greatest probability that you are going to be in a workplace that wants its

 Trust

-workplace it is everywhere, and trust is a really big thing for the Danes.
-The Danes trusts the
+workplace; it is everywhere, and trust is a really big thing for the Danes.
+The Danes trust the

 authorities and their leaders at their workplace to do the right thing, and the leaders at the